melowntech/workshop/tutorials/backend/vtsbackend.rst

 Under the Hood
 """"""""""""""

-Here is some information you might find useful when exploring your fresh reated VTS backend environment further.
+Here is some information you might find useful when exploring your fresh related VTS backend environment further.

-Your VTS backend evironment consists of four components:
+Your VTS backend environment consists of four components:

-* the *registry*, which holds the deinition of coordinate systems and reference frames known to VTS,
+* the *registry*, which holds the definition of coordinate systems and reference frames known to VTS,
 * the *mapproxy*, which provides for on-the-fly generation and streaming of bound layers, surfaces and free layers,
 * the *vtsd*, which is an HTTP server streaming static content from VTS storage
 * the *tools*, which provide tools to create and maintain a VTS storage and interface with it